amountainram/stdresult/README.md

 const jsonparse: JsonParse = Result.fromFn(JSON.parse)
 ```

-but ofc the error is `unknown` and this library will
-incrementally provide more wrapped APIs.
-Right now,
-we could also do:
+But of course, the error is `unknown`, and this library will incrementally provide more wrapped APIs.
+Right now, you could also do:

 ```typescript
 import {Globals} from 'stdresult'